 How high are sales taxes in Alaska?

 Sales taxes are fairly low in the Last Frontier.
 There is no statewide sales tax, but cities and boroughs (which are like counties) can collect their own local rates.
 These range from 0% to 7%, but average just 1.76%.
 In Anchorage, there are no sales taxes.

 What other Alaska taxes should I be concerned about?

 This isn’t a tax, but seniors should be aware of Alaska’s high cost of living.
-Housing in Alaska is almost 50% more expensive than the national average.
-Utilities are a whopping 60% more expensive than the national average (largely thanks to the long, dark winters).
+Housing in Alaska is 16% more expensive than the national average.
+Utilities are 12% pricier than the national average (largely thanks to the long, dark winters).
 Healthcare costs are 17% above average.
 Alaska’s low taxes may offset these high living expenses, but they’re an important element to keep in mind.